mcolledge91/good-old-fashioned-throw-down/missions/missions.md

 **Updated**: The defender sets up their sentries anywhere on the battlefield, and a gang relic anywhere within the center board tile.

 The attacker then sets up each of their fighters entirely within 4" of any edge of the battlefield and must be within 4" of another member of the crew.
 The attacker is free to use all edges.

-**Notes**:

-### Ending the battle

-**Classic**: If either gang has no fighters left on the battlefield at the end of any round, the battle ends immediately.

-**Updated**: If either gang has no fighters left on the battlefield at the end of any round, the battle ends immediately.

-In addition, at the end of round 7 the battle ends immediately.

 -----------------